 About our map images

-In our 'Map images' resource you can access and view over 48,000 maps as high-resolution, colour, zoomable images.
-The maps date between 1560 and 1961 and relate primarily to Scotland.
-We also have a small selection of maps beyond Scotland, including maps of England, Ireland, Great Britain and Belgium.
+In our 'Map images' resource you can access and view all the maps we have scanned as high-resolution, colour, zoomable images.
+The maps date between the 1520s and 1970s and relate primarily to Scotland, England and Wales.
+We also have maps of areas beyond Great Britain, including maps of Ireland, Belgium, Jamaica, and various World Atlases.

-The easiest way of finding material relating to any particular location is to find by place.
-Search using a map of Scotland, by place name, or by county and parish name.
-The boundaries and extents of all the map images are shown as clear coloured overlays that you can select and view.
+The easiest way of finding material relating to any particular location is to use the Map Finder - with Marker Pin viewer.
+Search using a map, or by place name, or by county and parish name.
+On our related Map Finder - with Outlines viewer, the outlines or extents of all the map images are shown as clear coloured overlays that you can select and view.

 Browse by category